jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 **Clients are expected not to reuse request IDs**

-This restriction makes your solution simpler and it also removes the need for some grading tests which would have been hard to formulate in a way which does not assume too much about your solution.
+This restriction makes your solution simpler, and it also removes the need for some grading tests which would have been hard to formulate in a way which does not assume too much about your solution.
 In a real system you might even find this restriction as specified operational requirement.

 ### How to submit